juancarlospaco/nim-euclidean/README.md

 - You can use `import euclideanDivision as eDiv` or similar for short name, etc.
 - You can use `import euclideanModulo as eMod` or similar for short name, etc.
+- Remember results will be different than standard library Divison and Modulo.